deletedcu/angular-demo/lectures/day-2/routing.md

 # Routing in Angular

 ## Lesson Objectives
-*By the end of this lesson, students should be able to:*
+*By the end of this lesson, you will be able to:*

 - Create a new Angular app.
 - Clean up the app's HTML.
-- Create About, Links, and Resume components.
+- Create about, links, and resume components.
-- Edit the HTML for the About, Links, and Resume components.
+- Edit the HTML for the about, links, and resume components.
 - Display all of the components at once.
 - Set up the router.
 - Tell the router where to display the components.
 - Create links to the different "pages."
 - Create an external routing file.
-- Use the external AppRoutingModule in app.module.ts.
+- Use the external AppRoutingModule in `app.module.ts`.

 ## Create a New Angular App